Defects of Convolutional Decoder Networks in Frequency Representation: Abstract

 \section{Abstract}

-In this paper, we prove representation bottlenecks of a cascaded convolutional decoder\footnote{Here, the decoder represents a typical network, whose feature map size is non-decreasing during the forward propagation.} network, considering the capacity of representing different frequency components of an input sample.
+In this paper, we prove the representation defects of a cascaded convolutional decoder\footnote{Here, the decoder represents a typical network, whose feature map size is non-decreasing during the forward propagation.} network, considering the capacity of representing different frequency components of an input sample.
 We conduct the discrete Fourier transform on each channel of the feature map in an intermediate layer of the decoder network.
-Then, we introduce the rule of the forward propagation of such intermediate-layer spectrum maps, which is equivalent to the forward propagation of feature maps through a convolutional layer.
-Based on this, we find that each frequency component in the spectrum map is forward propagated independently with other frequency components.
-Furthermore, we prove two bottlenecks in representing feature spectrums.
+Then, we extend the 2D circular convolution theorem to represent the forward and backward propagations through convolutional layers in the frequency domain.
+Based on this, we prove three defects in representing feature spectrums.
 First, we prove that the convolution operation, the zero-padding operation, and a set of other settings all make a convolutional decoder network more likely to weaken high-frequency components.
-Second, we prove that the upsampling operation generates a feature spectrum, in which strong signals repetitively appears at certain frequencies.
-We will release all codes when this paper is accepted.
+Second, we prove that the upsampling operation generates a feature spectrum, in which strong signals repetitively appear at certain frequencies.
+Third, we prove that if the frequency components in the input sample and frequency components in the target output for regression have a small shift, then the decoder usually cannot be effectively learned.